 |

 ANISE SEED: A pungent spice resembling fennel seed.
-Has a strong licorice flavor.
+The greenish-gray seeds have an aromatic, sweet licorice flavor.
+They are good flavorings for fruit salads as well as some salad dressings.
 Buy in good spice shops.

 |